 • Split, Croatia: coworking spaces from $150/month, average download speed around 85 Mbps

-• Tirana, Albania: coworking cafes from $5/day, Blloku fiber connections reach 150–200 Mbps in the best spots
+• Tirana, Albania: coworking cafes from $5/day, Blloku fiber connections reaching 150–200 Mbps in the best spots

 • Albanian coastal towns: connectivity drops sharply outside Saranda and Himara; plan around this